scarlosteixeira/Tetris-game/README.md

   })
 }
 ```
-* I added a score system, which increases the score geometrically as the number of removed rows increase, and also a level system, which increases by 1 for every 10 lines cleared.
+* I added a score system, which increases the score geometrically as the number of removed rows increases, and also a level system, which increases by 1 for every 10 lines cleared.

 ``` javascript